Southern Caribbean Cruise - Embarkation on the Celebrity Summit

 We spent the afternoon sunning by the upper deck and enjoying the warm salty water of the Thalassotherapy Pool.
 Afterward we changed and did an early dinner in the main dining room, Cosmopolitan, before the mandatory muster drill at 7:45 pm.
 Dinner was very good - we tried almost half the menu between the four of us.
 Highlights included the mushroom soup, roasted beets with feta and tomato, and the beef spring roll.
 Entrees were fine, the home style porkchop being the standout.
 The drill lasted about 45 min and it is very apparent that after some recent maritime disasters around the world the cruise lines and staff are taking safety very seriously and want the guests to know what to do.

-Tom and I turned in early since we had been up at 5 am to make our flight.
+The Engineer and I turned in early since we had been up at 5 am to make our flight.
 First port of call on Sunday is Tortola in the British Virgin Islands.
 We will spend Valentine's Day snorkeling and sailing ⛵️